Absolute Liability under Tort Law

 Contingent Liability

 Contingent liability is a liability that depends on the happening or non-happening of a future event.
-The liability in the case of Contingent occurs when an act that will occur in the future does not occur or any party to a contract fails or refuses to perform the promises made in a contract.
+The liability in the case of a Contingent contract occurs when an act that will occur in the future does not occur or any party to a contract fails or refuses to perform the promises made in a contract.

 Non-Current Liabilities